Layblar/platform/docs/architecture.md

 **Preconditions** :

 - User verification is successful.

 **Postconditions** :

 - A list of devices in the household is retrieved.

 **Collaborators** :

 - UserService::verifyUser()
 - DeviceLibraryService::findDeviceInformation()

-## Register Smart Meter Reader
+## Register Smart Meter Reader {registersmartmeterreader}

 **Description** : Register a smart meter reader for a user.